A few drinks a week ‘reduces the risk of diabetes’

 Wine, especially red wine, is thought to have a balancing effect on blood sugar levels thanks to the polyphenols in it and is therefore particularly beneficial.

-As for beer, Men who drank one to six beers a week seem to have a 21 percent lower risk of diabetes than those who drank less than one beer per week, but beer didn’t make a difference to women’s risk.
+As for beer, Men who drank one to six beers a week seem to have a 21 percent lower risk of diabetes care than those who drank less than one beer per week, but beer didn’t make a difference to women’s risk.
 In the meantime, high consumption of high-alcohol beverages such as vodka, gin, whiskey and raki significantly increases the risk of diabetes in women, but does not affect men.

 Unlike other studies on this topic, this study did not find a link between excessive drinking and sugar in one go.
 Professor Tolstrup added this may be because few of the participants reported such binge drinking.
 Excessive drinking is defined as drinking five ounces of alcohol or more at a time.